On Friday night, Montpellier and Ulster will face off in Bilbao for the title of 2026 EPCR Challenge Cup champions.

 The Irish province finished ninth in the URC, meaning they missed out on qualification for the elite European competition for the second season in a row, but they can correct that with a win in the Challenge Cup final.

-However, fans of the Irish province may take confidence from the fact they have won the last three clashes between the pair, the most recent being in April 2024 on a scoreline of 40-17.
+However, fans of the Irish province may take confidence from the fact they have won the last three clashes between the pair, the most recent being in April 2024 by a scoreline of 40-17.

 Montpellier Challenge Cup form: